GRAFT: Decoupling Ranking and Calibration for Survival Analysis: The Gated Residual AFT Model

 \subsection{Training Objective: Differentiable Ranking Loss}

-We train GRAFT by optimizing a ranking-based objective that aligns with the concordance index (C-index) \citep{harrell1982}, commonly used as a evaluation metric in survival analysis (further discussed below).
-Our loss function combines a differentiable approximation of Spearman's rank correlation with the STG sparsity penalty and standard weight regularization.
+We train GRAFT by optimizing a ranking-based objective that aligns with the concordance index (C-index) \citep{harrell1982}, commonly used as a evaluation metric in survival analysis (with discussed below).
+Our loss function combines a differentiable approximation of Spearman's rank correlation with the STG penalty in \eqref{eq:stg_reg} and standard weight regularization.

 {\bf Differentiable Ranking Loss.} We optimize the negative Spearman's rank correlation between the predicted scores and target log-times for each minibatch of size $m$, with censored events imputed as described in Section~\ref{sec:local_km}, to encourage predictions to match the order of the target event times.
 Since the ranking operator needed by the Spearman's rank correlation is non-differentiable, we use the differentiable soft-ranking operator of \citet{blondel2020}, which provides a continuous relaxation to the rank function while preserving the ordering of the input scores.
-This operator is computed through isotonic regression using the Pool Adjacent Violators algorithm \citep{best2000minimizing}.
+This operator is computed through isotonic regression using the Pool Adjacent Violators (PAVA) algorithm \citep{best2000minimizing}.

 For a minibatch $\mathcal{B} = \{i_1, \ldots, i_m\}$ with predicted scores $s_{\mathcal{B}} \in \mathbb{R}^m$ and imputed targets $Y^*_{\mathcal{B}} \in \mathbb{R}^m$, the ranking loss is